Group-5-Final-Project/Final-Project/README.md

    <img src= "https://user-images.githubusercontent.com/89050277/152700167-1d84d3bf-b437-426e-8264-2106151f1c43.jpg"/>
  </p>

-Having a look at the classification report, it appears that although the overall precision and recall scores are sufficient, the least "precise" category is negative, which may be related to tonality.
-This is indicative that this area may require further review or training.
+Having a look at the classification report, it appears that although the overall precision and recall scores are sufficient, the least "precise" category appears to be `negative`, which may be related to tonality.
+This is indicative that this area may require further review or training, or perhaps a most robust training set.

 ## RESULTS & ANALYSIS